MishaMalinov/web_chat/README.md

 # Web Chat

-The frontend and backend files are located on the corresponding Github branches.
+The frontend and backend files are located on the corresponding folders.